-The sub-minimum requirement for Ownership is 40% of Net Value based on the property owning company time based graduation factor.
+The sub-minimum requirement for Ownership is 40% of the Net Value points based on the property owning company time based graduation factor.

 3.3.3.
 Skills Development:

 The sub-minimum requirement for Skills Development is 40% of the total weighting points for Skills Development excluding bonus points.